43rd Annual Birmingham Audubon Mountain Workshop

-Birmingham Audubon Mountain Workshop, one of the Southeast’s largest and oldest events dedicated to the natural history of the southern Appalachians, returns to Mentone for the 42nd year!
-We hope you’ll consider joining us in May 2018 as we celebrate with another great year of classes exploring the ecology, wildlife, and culture of beautiful northeastern Alabama.
+Birmingham Audubon Mountain Workshop, one of the nation’s largest and most-storied events dedicated to the natural history of the Southeast, is returning to Mentone for its forty-third year.
+We hope you’ll consider joining us in May 2019 as we celebrate another great year of classes exploring the ecology, wildlife, and culture of beautiful northeastern Alabama.

-Together with our world-class faculty, you’ll enjoy a broad overview of the region’s natural and cultural history, with classes on animal ecology, stream biology, beginning and advanced bird identification, mammal identification, insect collection, geology, Native American culture, early Alabama architecture, canoeing, and much more.
-All classes are held either on the campus of Mentone’s historic Alpine Camp or in one of of several natural areas located around Mentone and nearby Fort Payne.
-Students and faculty stay in the rustic cabins or lodges at Alpine Camp or at nearby DeSoto State Park, both nestled within a mountain landscape of open vistas and clear-running streams.
+Together with our world-class faculty, you’ll enjoy a broad overview of the region’s natural and cultural history, with classes on forest ecology, stream biology, beginning and advanced bird identification, insect collection, geology, cultural history, and much more.
+All classes are held either on the campus of Mentone’s historic Alpine Camp or in one of several natural areas located around Mentone and nearby Fort Payne.
+Students and faculty stay in rustic shared cabins at Alpine Camp or in cabins, lodges, or chalets at nearby DeSoto State Park—both nestled within a mountainous landscape of beautiful hills and streams.

 While you’re at it, consider making the Workshop a family tradition with our young-naturalist program, an outdoor-education experience for children ages five to twelve.
 All young-naturalist activities are taught and supervised by our adult faculty, with assistance from an invited Guest Director and the Birmingham Audubon Outreach & Communications Director.
 Generations of young people have now enjoyed this program’s hands-on activities and extensive science- and nature-based opportunities.
 For more information on this program and how you and your child can participate, please email us.